OpenTails/CRUMPET-Android/README.md

 DIGITAiL
 Development of the app to control our new breed of animatronic tails!

-Notes!

-Very basic words beneath - will improve this massively soon.
+NOTES

-Basically you find the device by its ID, then you find its service (like its battery gauge) and the its characteristic (what's the power level?) and connect.
+You find the device by its ID, then you find its service (like its battery gauge) and the its characteristic (what's the power level?) and then Connect.
 And read the info, and show it, or write to it!

 Device name is "(!)Tail1"